decorator function

 netSalary = currency(netSalary)

-… you can decorate the netSalary
+… you can decorate the netSalary function using the @currency as follows:

 @currency